Motion Guide - Installation

 The program is written in C and is made for the Linux operating system.

 Motion is a command line based tool.
 It has absolutely no graphical user interface.
-Everything is setup either via the command line or via a set of configuration files (simple ASCII files that can be edited by any ASCII editor).
+Everything is setup via a set of configuration files (simple text files that can be edited by any plain text editor).

 How do I get Motion and what does it cost?